 Korean New year’s day

 Do you know Korean traditional holiday?
 In Korea, there are four traditional holidays: New Year’s Day, Hansik, Dano, and Chuseok.
 Funny thing is, the highest number of deliveries in Korea are made during New Year’s Day and Chuseok.
-Many people only see each other twice a year during the New Year’s day and Chuseok.
+Many people only see each other twice a year during the New Year’day and Chuseok.
 I love this holiday because I don’t go to school for a long days!!
 It is most nearly five days.
 New Year’s Day is the end of January.
 Chuseok is the beginning of October.

 New Year’s Day in the world